NSO-developer/nso-gitbook/administration/management/high-availability.md

 #### **VIP Behavior in Two-Node Rule-based HA**

-In the two-node rule-based HA example in [NSO Rule-based HA](high-availability.md#ug.ha.builtin.twonode), HCC layer-2 VIP ownership follows the node that currently has <code>mode primary</code>:
+In the two-node rule-based HA example in [NSO Rule-based HA](high-availability.md#ug.ha.builtin.twonode), HCC layer-2 VIP ownership follows the node that currently has `mode primary`:

 * Steady state: the VIP is bound on the nominal primary only.
-* Consensus enabled, nominal primary changes to <code>none</code>: no node owns the VIP, so HCC unbinds it.
+* Consensus enabled, nominal primary changes to `none`: no node owns the VIP, so HCC unbinds it.
 * Consensus enabled, failover-primary takes over: the VIP moves to the failover-primary node, which may still be administrator-configured read-only.
 * Consensus disabled, ordinary failover: the VIP moves to the surviving primary and stays there when the failed node returns as a secondary.
-* Consensus disabled, network partition: both nodes may end up in <code>primary</code> mode and both may bind the same VIP until the split brain is manually resolved.
+* Consensus disabled, network partition: both nodes may end up in `primary` mode and both may bind the same VIP until the split brain is manually resolved.

 ### Layer-3 BGP <a href="#ug.ha.hcc.layer3" id="ug.ha.hcc.layer3"></a>